-Throughout the Extended Use Period, each household must certify their income using the Tenant Income Certification (TIC) (IHDA Form TST-3) prior to Move In.
+Throughout the extended use period, each household must certify their income using the Tenant Income Certification (TIC) prior to move-in.
 Owners must fully verify the information provided on the Initial TIC, with the exception of student status, which is not required.

-Mixed Income Properties [properties that are not 100% LIHTC] must continue to monitor household income after move in to ensure compliance with the Next Available Unit Rule.
-After Move In, households must self-certify their income on an annual basis, effective as of the 1st of the month of their original Move-In date.
-However, during the Extended Use Period, Owners are not required to verify income certified in the TIC, except prior to Move In, and every 5th year thereafter.
+During the extended use period, mixed income properties [properties that are not 100% affordable] must continue to monitor household income after move-in to ensure compliance with the next available unit rule.
+After move-in, households must self-certify their income on an annual basis, effective as of the 1st of the month of their original move-in date.
+However, during the extended use period, owners are not required to verify income certified in the TIC, except prior to move-in, and every 5th year thereafter.

-If household income increases, the household does not become ineligible to remain in the affordable unit, but if the household income increases to 140% or more of the maximum income limit, the Owner must lease the next market unit that becomes available to an income qualified household at a qualified or restricted rent.
+If household income increases, the household does not become ineligible to remain in the affordable unit, but if the household income increases to 140% or more of the maximum income limit, the owner must lease the next market unit that becomes available to an income qualified household at a qualified or restricted rent.

-Properties that are 100% Affordable will not be required to monitor household income for purposes of the LIHTC program after Move In, because they always apply the next available unit rule by default.
-Households at these properties are not required to complete a Tenant Income Certification after Move-In for the term of the Extended Use Period.
-They may be required to monitor incomes for other Programs tied to the project.
+Properties that are 100% Affordable will not be required to monitor household income for purposes of the LIHTC program after move-in, because they always apply the next available unit rule by default.
+Households at these properties are not required to complete a Tenant Income Certification after move-in for the term of the extended use period.
+They may be required to monitor incomes for other programs tied to the project.